sbarabe/SBK_FET1/README.md

 ---

-## Open-source soft power switch module for learning and embedded electronics projects.
+## Open-source N-Channel FET module for learning and embedded electronics projects.

-SBK_SP1 is a compact, reusable hardware module for battery-powered embedded systems.
-It allows a momentary push button and a microcontroller GPIO to control power for low-voltage electronic loads while drawing only a few microamps in the OFF state.

-Designed for breadboards, prototypes, and educational projects, SBK_SP1 provides an easy way to add professional soft power management to Arduino, ESP32, RP2040, ATtiny, STM32, and similar microcontroller-based systems.
+SBK_NFET1 is a compact educational N-channel MOSFET module designed for breadboards, prototyping, and learning electronic switching circuits.

+The module is built around the AO3400A logic-level MOSFET and provides clearly labeled Drain, Gate, and Source connections.
+An optional output voltage indicator LED can be enabled by connecting the GND pin or disabled by leaving it unconnected.

+Typical applications include LED control, relays, solenoids, DC motors, and other low-side switching circuits.

 ---